 Tinkering with tech

 I love technology.
-While my coding days ended long ago, I’ve never stayed away from learning and tinkering.
-While I have no intention of competing with the smart engineers at Amazon or elsewhere, I believe that hands-on experience can help bridge the gap between business, product, and tech.
-It helps me understand engineering points of view and make better decisions.
+My formal coding days are long gone, but I’ve never stopped tinkering.
+I don’t intend to compete with professional engineers, but hands-on experience bridges the gap between business, product, and tech.
+It helps me understand engineering perspectives and make better decisions.

-Here’s some stuff I’ve built as a hobby over the years.
-They took shape while waiting in airports, sitting in cramped airline seats, during lazy weekends and occasional holidays.
+Here are some hobby projects I’ve built over the years.
+They took shape in airport terminals, cramped airline seats, and during lazy weekends.

-Charting library for mobile software: [C] It was a library for engineers to build business charts in their applications.
-It had tens of users, I tell you, tens!
-But it was great to see people wanted it.
+Charting library for mobile software: [C] A library for engineers to build business charts.
+It had tens of users.
+Tens!
+But it was validating to see people actually want it.

-I’ve also built a few other things, but I’ll stop here.
+I’ve built many other things, but I’ll stop here.

-(Many years ago, when I was in strategy consulting, I tried teaching SQL to a bunch of super smart analysts.
-I was excited.
-I expected thunderous applause, but all I got was yawns and folks falling asleep.
+(Years ago, during my strategy consulting days, I tried teaching SQL to some bright analysts.
+I expected thunderous applause.
+I got yawns.
 I learned that day that not everyone loves tech.)

 The laundry list